 - Course are offered in a semester-based timeframe.

 - There is no residency requirement

-- Prospective students wishing to pursue this certificate for credit will apply for Non-Degree admission that is intended for applicants wishing to take up to twelve credit hours of graduate-level study without seeking a degree.
+- Prospective students wishing to pursue this certificate will apply for Non-Degree admission through the Department of Chemistry which allows students to take up to twelve credit hours of graduate-level study without seeking a degree.

 - Upon successful completion of the required courses, students will receive a Certificate of Completion and the courses will be listed on an official Lehigh University transcript.

-Chemistry 425 (3 credits)/CH-OL425 (professional continuing education) Pharmaceutical Regulatory Affairs I – Discovery to Approval
+CHM 425 (3 credits)-Pharmaceutical Regulatory Affairs I – Discovery to Approval

 This course covers the stages of the drug approval process and how these relate to the laboratory activities that provide the scientific basis for the New Drug Application (NDA).
 Lectures treat drug discovery, chemical process development of the active pharmaceutical ingredient (API), and pharmaceutical process development of the drug product.
 Regulatory issues in screening and testing, the management of the preclinical trials, and the management of clinical trials will be covered.
 The regulatory requirements for the production of the drug substance (API) from bench to pilot plant to full-scale manufacturing will also be covered.
 Included in the discussions will be Good Laboratory Practices (GLPs) and Good Manufacturing Practices (GMPs).
 The regulatory issues concerning the use of Contract Research Organizations (CROs) and Contract Manufacturing Organizations (CMOs) are also covered as well as the processes for approvals of diagnostics and devices.
 All topics are presented by practicing professionals in the regulatory affairs area.

 CHM 428 (3 credits)-Pharmaceutical Regulatory Affairs II –Biomarkers (3)